aws/s2n-tls/docs/USAGE-GUIDE.md

 [s2n_connection_wipe](#s2n\_connection\_wipe) does not need to be called prior to this function. **s2n_connection_free** performs its own wipe of sensitive data.

-## TLS1.3 Pre-Shared Key (PSK) Related Calls
+## TLS1.3 Pre-Shared Key Related Calls

 S2N-TLS provides support for pre-shared keys (PSKs).
 PSKs can be established out of band (external PSKs) or in a previous connection (resumption PSKs) for versions >= TLS1.3.
 The PSK is used to mutually authenticate the peers, under the assumption that it is not shared with others.
 This allows the handshake to skip the certificate verification steps, saving bandwidth and latency.

-### Benefits of Using Pre-Shared Keys (PSKs)
+### Benefits of Using Pre-Shared Keys

 - Using pre-shared keys can avoid the need for public key operations.
-  This is useful if TLS is used in performance-constrained environments with limited CPU power.
+  This is useful in performance-constrained environments with limited CPU power.
 - PSKs may be more convenient from a key management point of view.
 For instance, in closed environments where the connections are configured manually in advance, it is easier to configure a PSK than to use certificates.
-Another case is when the parties already have a mechanism for setting up a shared secret key, and that mechanism could be used to "bootstrap" a key for authenticating a TLS connection.
+Another case is when the parties already have a mechanism for setting up a shared secret key, and that mechanism could be used to "bootstrap" a key for authenticating the TLS connection.
-- PSKs are more appropriate for use cases with long-lived credentials stored in hardware secure elements than PKI-based solutions which enforces expiration dates and require error-prone rotation schemes.
+- PSKs are more appropriate for use cases with long-lived credentials stored in hardware secure elements than PKI-based solutions which enforces expiration dates and requires error-prone rotation schemes.

 ### Security Considerations